 • olive oil

 • fresh rosemary, thyme, bay.
-If you don’t have any fresh herbs to hand (celeriac is a winter vegetable) you can use dried Herbes de Provence and add them in at the end with the butter.
+If you don’t have any fresh herbs to hand (celeriac is a winter vegetable), or you are short of time, you can use dried Herbes de Provence.

-• 4 x cloves garlic, crushed with some salt
+• 4 x cloves garlic, crushed with 1 tsp salt

 • one-fifth of a block of butter (about 50g)